Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Results

-Next, we performed full two-qubit GST on a gate set consisting of conditional $X_{\pi2}$ and $Y_{\pi/2}$ rotations for each of the four configurations of the native conditional two-qubit operation (Fig. \ref{fig:2q_GST}), together with a global idle giving $9$ gates in total.
-The analysis of the two-qubit GST results tells a more complicated story, revealing error mechanisms that were otherwise invisible when operating the device as an effectively one-qubit system as above.
-The error budget in the two qubit case is dominated by three main sources.
-For the two-qubit conditional rotation gates there are systematic coherent errors that correspond to relational axis misalignment errors between pairs of $X_{\pi2}$ and $Y_{\pi/2}$ gates acting on different control and target qubits.
+Next, we performed full two-qubit GST on a gate set consisting of conditional $X_{\frac{\pi}{2}}$ and $Y_{\frac{\pi}{2}}$ rotations for each of the four configurations of the native conditional two-qubit operation (Fig. \ref{fig:2q_GST}), together with a global idle giving $9$ gates in total.
+The analysis of the two-qubit GST results tells a more complicated story, revealing error mechanisms that were otherwise invisible when operating the device as an effective one-qubit system as above.
+The error budget in the two-qubit case is dominated by three main sources.
+For the two-qubit conditional rotation gates there are systematic coherent errors that correspond to relational axis misalignment errors between pairs of $X_{\frac{\pi}{2}}$ and $Y_{\frac{\pi}{2}}$ gates acting on different control and target qubits.
 Additionally, the two-qubit conditional rotation gates induce a significant amount of dephasing on the control qubit.
-For the idle gate, on the other hand, the error is predominantly depolarization.
+For the idle gate, on the other hand, the error is predominantly dephasing.

-From the perspective of understanding the underlying device characteristics it is useful to separate out coherent errors, which are primarily attributable to the control system and can largely be corrected through calibration, from stochastic errors which typically arise from the device physics.
-Using the generator fidelity introduced in \cite{mkadzik2022precision} we can perform such a partition, dividing the infidelity into its coherent and incoherent contributions.
-Doing so we find that the two-qubit conditional rotation gates have incoherent contributions to their infidelities ranging from 6.91$\%$ to 21.88$\%$, with an average of 12.54$\pm$6.40$\%$.
-For more detail on the two-qubit GST results see the Supplementary material.
+To help understanding the underlying physical error channels, we separate out coherent errors, mostly attributable to the control system and potentially correctable through calibration, from stochastic errors which typically arise from the device physics.
+We perform this partition using the generator fidelity introduced in \cite{mkadzik2022precision}, and find that the two-qubit conditional rotation gates have incoherent contributions to their infidelities ranging from 6.91$\%$ to 21.88$\%$, with an average of 12.54$\pm$6.40$\%$ (see Supplementary Note 9 for details).